Looking to open a Wealthsimple Trade TFSA or Wealthsimple Invest TFSA? This post is for you.

 You automatically start accruing TFSA contribution room in the year you turn 18 or become a resident of Canada.

-The annual contribution limit is benchmarked against inflation, but it’s been $6,000 since 2019.
+The annual contribution limit is benchmarked against inflation, but it’s $6,500 since for 2023.
 Like RRSPs, you don’t lose your contribution room if you don’t contribute in a year.

 That is, the contribution room can be carried over to future years.
-Someone that was 18 in 2009 when TFSA was introduced and never contributed, would have accrued a total of $75,500 in TFSA contribution room by 2021.
+Someone that was 18 in 2009 when TFSA was introduced and never contributed, have an accumulated total of $88,000 in TFSA contribution room in 2023.

 Related Post: Beginners Guide to TFSA